 People who live in a care home or in sheltered housing may be eligible for a concessionary Accommodation for Residential Care (ARC) licence at an annual cost of £7.50.
 You should speak to your scheme manager to see if your accommodation is eligible.

-- A colour TV Licence with the blind concession costs £72.75
+- a colour TV Licence with the blind concession costs £77.25

-- A black and white TV Licence with the blind concession costs £24.50
+- a black and white TV Licence with the blind concession costs £26

-- You can apply for a free TV licence when you turn 75
+- you can apply for a free TV licence when you turn 75 until 2020

 Ways to Pay